srcimon/screwbox/docs/docs/fundamentals/getting-started.md

 To learn more about a specific topic just pick the corresponding topic from the documentation here.
 The documentation will grow in time.
+There is also a [JavaDoc Documentation](https://javadoc.io/doc/dev.screwbox/screwbox-core) available.
+But in my personal experience these ones never really helped me to understand anything better.
-Don't hesitate and [create an issue](https://github.com/srcimon/screwbox/issues) when you miss something or you simple have a specific question.
+So don't hesitate and [create an issue](https://github.com/srcimon/screwbox/issues) when you miss something or you simply have a specific question.
 You can also [contact me](/impressum) if you want.